jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 The frontend can be found [here](https://github.com/jlewis92/ResumeProject-frontend)

 The CI-CD for the frontend was simpler than the backend as it didn't have a load of Terraform to run, and it really just needs to sync with an S3 bucket and run an invalidation to force the changes to propagate.
-Given there's a limit to the number of invalidations you can do before being charged, I did think about adding a rolling monthly limit, but ultimately decided there wasn't much point as I've used less than 20 of them out 1000 I get free every month.
+Given there's a limit to the number of invalidation requests you can do before being charged, I did think about adding a rolling monthly limit, but ultimately decided there wasn't much point as I've used less than 20 of them out 1000 I get free every month.
 I also added secrets needed by the github runner to get an OIDC token.

 ## Blog post